 - Campus Code: It shall be the further responsibility of every student to abide by the Campus Code; namely, to conduct oneself so as not to impair significantly the welfare or the educational opportunities of others in the University community.

 Suspected violations of either the Honor Code or the Campus Code will be reported to the Student Attorney General.
 If a student is found guilty of a violation of the Honor Code or Campus Code within the Student Judicial System, the Division of Clinical Laboratory Science faculty will meet to consider the student's standing in the program.
 In some cases, the violation may necessitate dismissal from the CLS or MDS program in addition to the sanctions imposed by the Student Judicial System.
 The student will be informed of the date of the CLS faculty meeting and may appear before the CLS faculty.
 After the student has presented his or her case, the faculty will meet in a closed session to decide whether or not the violation warrants dismissal from the CLS or MDS program.
 Minutes of the hearing with the student, but not of the faculty's deliberations, will be kept.
-The student will be informed of the CLS faculty members' decision in writing.
-If the student wishes to appeal the dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal letter.
+The student will be informed of the CLS faculty members' decision by email and/or in writing.
+If the student wishes to appeal the dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal decision.

 Academic Dismissals/ Remediation